jjia775/Sensor_Box/README.md

 The compose file mounts `Simulation/config.json` into both backend and simulator containers.
 Override environment variables in the compose file or by creating an `.env` alongside it.

 5. Wait until Docker Containers are fully comprised
-6. Open Docker Desktop
+6. Open Docker Desktop (Optional)
-7. In "Containers" tab, find "sensor_box-main", and click "Start" under Actions
+7. In "Containers" tab, find "sensor_box-main", and click "Start" under Actions (Optional)
 8. Open http://localhost:5173/

 ## Database Setup (Optional)